Meet our Staff

 Amy identifies as Black and Mexican and first generation.
 Born and raised in Racine, WI, Amy has lived throughout the country (WI, PA, CA, WA), and now calls Bellingham home.
 She loves spending time with friends and family and traveling both domestically and internationally.
 On her downtime, you can find Amy at a local bookstore, enjoying a good meal with loved ones, relaxing near the water or painting.

-Assistant Director of Multicultural Student Services
+Interim Director of Multicultural Student Services

 Joe.Hahn@wwu.edu